 - In the notes to the investment policy during the reporting period, the section 'risk appetite and risk policy within the investment policy' highlights the main developments, considerations, and decisions regarding the risk management policy. - The notes to the balance sheet provide detail on specific risks related to the use of financial instruments. - The Composition of investments overview provides information on the diversification of investments in terms of regions and currencies, as well as by individual holdings.
 It also includes details on interest rates and remaining maturity for fixed-income investments, offering an indication of price risks at reporting date. - For derivative financial instruments in the portfolio at the reporting date, additional information is provided in the notes to the financial statements. - Counterparty risk is disclosed in the notes to the balance sheet.
-Where applicable, information regarding the use of collateral is included. - The Management Board report contains details regarding leverage.
-Leverage refers to the method used by the manager to increase the Fund's position through borrowed funds or securities, with leverage in the form of derivative positions or otherwise. - The currency position, as included in the notes to the balance sheet, gives insight into the extent to which the Fund's assets and liabilities are denominated in euros or other currencies, including derivative financial instruments such as forward currency contracts, which help guide currency management. - If the Fund engages in securities lending, additional information is provided in the notes to the balance sheet and the notes to the profit and loss statement, by providing details on specific risks and their management.
+Where applicable, information regarding the use of collateral is included. - The currency position, as included in the notes to the balance sheet, gives insight into the extent to which the Fund's assets and liabilities are denominated in euros or other currencies, including derivative financial instruments such as forward currency contracts, which help guide currency management.